 - Fully outfitted overnight camping trip to White Pocket during the height of monsoon season.
-We should have some dramatic skies and storms to chase!
+Chances are good for dramatic skies and storms!
 This is also one of the best times to find water puddles at White Pocket.

 - When skies are clear in the evening, we’ll go out and photograph the Milky Way.
-Our dates line up with the new moon period.
+The workshop dates are timed to avoid moon interference.

-- Learn many new photographic and post-processing techniques from instructors David Swindler and Ryan Smith, both highly experienced landscape photographers and workshop leaders.
+- Learn many new photographic and post-processing techniques from pro instructors Ryan Smith and Johnny Adolphson, both highly experienced landscape photographers and workshop leaders.

 - The itinerary is kept flexible so we can chase the best weather conditions.
 One day is being left “open” and we’ll decide as a group where we go.
 Several options are given in the itinerary section below.